SubhamZap/location-search-engine/README.md

 **STEP-4:** A web-ui will open, here you can search for location.

+## Steps for accessing the web UI without cloning repo
+**STEP-1**: Go to this link: `https://location-search-engine-dhxrzzifnrzciz3vr7cfty.streamlit.app/`

+**STEP-2**: A web-ui will open, here you can search for location.

 ## Steps for analysing the EDA
 **STEP-1**: Unzip the dataset.
 ```